node-red/node-red-nodegen/docs/index.md

     npm install -g node-red-nodegen

-The current version of Node generator supports function node and Open API document as source files.
-The Node generator command, node-red-nodegen creates a node from the file which is specified in the argument of the command as follows.
+The current version of Node generator supports function node and Open API document as source files. node-red-nodegen creates a node from the file which is specified in the argument of the command as follows.

     node-red-nodegen <source file> -> The command tool outputs the node from the source file